 The percentage of prospects that a sales rep successfully close-wins.
 This ratio is usually used to assess individual sales reps on their short-term performance, but it can also be used to evaluate profits, forecast sales, and so on.
 Improving a closing ratio usually requires efforts to bring better-qualified leads into the funnel.

 Making unsolicited calls in an attempt to sell products or services.
-It's also a very inefficient way to find potential customers -- learn more about how cold calling compares to demand creation here.
+It's also a very inefficient way to find potential customers.

 The payment a sales rep gets when they successfully sell something; usually a percentage of sales revenue.
-If you want more info on commission structures, check out this blog post.
+If you want more info on sales compensation, check out this article.

 A person who uses a product or service.
 They may not be the actual buyer of that product; for example, if I buy my brother a pair of basketball shoes, then my brother is the consumer of those shoes, not me.